virtual-twin/TMS_MDD/README.md

 ## 7. Acknowledgements

-The optimization method and all functions in the `functions.py` except 'gmfa' and  'gmfa_timepoint' are based on the code provided with the following publication:
+The optimization method and all functions in `functions.py` except 'gmfa' and  'gmfa_timepoint' are based on the code provided with the following publication:
 Momi D, Wang Z, Griffiths JD.
 2023.
 TMS-EEG evoked responses are driven by recurrent large-scale network dynamics, eLife2023;12:e83232, DOI: https://doi.org/10.7554/eLife.83232.
 Licensed under a Creative Commons Attributionlicense (CC-BY).
 The original code can be found at: https://github.com/GriffithsLab/PyTepFit/blob/main/tepfit/fit.py